-On February 23rd (yesterday), I celebrated another big anniversary – 25 years ago, I was ordained a Deacon in the Episcopal Church by a Bishop who was a leading opponent of women’s ordination.
+On February 23rd (yesterday), I celebrated another big anniversary.
+Twenty-five years ago, I was ordained a Deacon in the Episcopal Church by a Bishop who was a leading opponent of women’s ordination.
 What a miracle!
 I’ve told you all about him – Bishop Charles Vaché, 7th Bishop of the Diocese of Southern Virginia, who died on November 1st, 2009.
-It was not only an amazing February day in southeastern Virginia – 72 degrees, bright sunshine (we had the windows open in the church it was so hot in there, not only because of the temperature outside, but because it was PACKED! – it was a life-changing experience for a number of people.
+We were having an amazing February day in southeastern Virginia – 72 degrees and bright sunshine.
+We had the windows open it was so hot in there, not only because of the temperature outside, but because it was PACKED!
+It was a life-changing experience for a number of people.

-So, when I made my big announcement, my Dad said, “OK,” and my Mom looked at me like I had 2 heads and asked, “How are you going to do that?”
-She couldn’t fathom the idea of me quitting my great job with the City of Petersburg (after all, I had a badge and a city car and everything) and traipsing off to God-knows-where for 3 years!
-After I explained it all, Dad said, “OK, how can we help?” and Mom said, “Well, we sure are proud of you.”
+So, when I made my big announcement, my Dad said, “OK,” but he looked a little puzzled.
+My Mom looked at me like I had 2 heads and asked, “How are you going to do that?”
+She couldn’t fathom the idea of me quitting my great job with the City of Petersburg.
+After all, I had a badge and a city car and everything.
+And she was horrified at the idea of traipsing off to God-knows-where for 3 years!
+After I explained it all, Dad said, “OK, how can we help?”
+Mom said, “Well, we sure are proud of you.”
 I was blessed with the most wonderful parents in the world, wasn’t I?

-I’m not sure that either of them really understood it all, but my mother slaved for months on a beautiful red stole for my ordination (red for Holy Spirit) and, as she tells it, she “nearly lost her religion making this thing for a minister!”
-It was a gorgeous material onto which she cross-stitched a silver descending dove with shimmery thread that looked great but was nigh unto impossible to draw through the material!
-She blistered the walls of their living room every day for almost 6 months trying to get that stole to look just right.
+I’m not sure that either of them really understood it all.
+But my mother slaved for months on a beautiful red stole for my ordination (red for Holy Spirit).
+As she tells it, she “nearly lost her religion making this thing for a minister!”
+It was a gorgeous material onto which she cross-stitched a silver descending dove with shimmery thread.
+It looked great but was nigh unto impossible to draw that thread through the material!
+She blistered the walls of their living room with “unholy words” every day for almost 6 months.
+But she was going to get that stole to look just right.
 And she did!

-The day of the ordination, she was beaming!!
-You’d have thought I had been elected the first woman President of the United States – I don’t think she would have been any prouder.
-She cried, of course, and even my Dad teared up – although he’d never admit it – and when it was all over and I was standing with the Bishop (whom she loved!) in the parish hall with my crisp new clergy collar around my neck and greeting old friends and introducing the Bishop to all my family, I saw her over by the window watching.
-She had a look on her face that I had never seen before and I knew that she got it!
+The day of my ordination, she was beaming!!
+You’d have thought I had been elected the first woman President of the United States.
+I don’t think she would have been any prouder.
+She cried, of course, and even my Dad teared up – although he’d never admit it.
+Finally, it was all over and I was standing with the Bishop (whom she loved!) in the parish hall.
+I had my crisp new clergy collar around my neck and was greeting old friends and introducing the Bishop to everybody.
+At one point I saw her over by the window watching.
+She had a look on her face that I had never seen before and I knew that she finally got it!

-The people in the parish who were horrified at what was going on in their church that day stayed away, as I’m sure you figured out, but I have to say that they didn’t take too long to come around.
-There were two people, a man and a woman, who had refused to received communion from me as a lay person and they just couldn’t believe that our Rector had been so supportive of me before he left for Nags Head NC during my first year.
+The people in the parish who were horrified at what was going on in their church that day stayed away.
+I’m sure you figured that out.
+But I have to say that they didn’t take too long to come around.
+There were two people, a man and a woman, who had refused to receive communion from me as a lay person.
+They just couldn’t believe that our Rector had been so supportive of me before he left for Nags Head NC during my first year.
 I think they were glad he was gone because they were so angry at him.
-But by the time, my ordination took place, they had mellowed somewhat and when I went back to the church some months later as a visiting clergy, they showed up at my end of the communion rail like nothing had ever been wrong.
+But by the time, my ordination took place, they had mellowed somewhat.
+When I went back to the church some months later as a visiting clergy, they showed up at my end of the communion rail like nothing had ever been wrong.
 Go God!

-Then he put his hands on my head and at that moment God touched me – I know that because I began to burn inside – like I was on fire.
+Then he put his hands on my head so heavily and at that moment God touched me.
+I know that because I began to burn inside – like I was on fire.
 I felt like my face was flaming red and that there was a torch inside of me.
-After it was all done and we were passing the peace, I asked the priest who had done the prayers if my face was as red as it felt and he looked shocked and said, “No, you were cool as a cucumber.”
+After it was all done and we were passing the peace, I asked the priest who had done the prayers if my face was as red as it felt.
+He looked shocked and said, “No, you were cool as a cucumber.”
 NOT!
 Just goes to show you how God works sometimes.
-As the Bishop lifted his hands from my head after pronouncing that I was now a Deacon in God’s Church, I knew that my life would never be the same – I knew that I had been transformed into God’s newest servant and it was the happiest I had ever been in my life.
+As the Bishop had lifted his hands from my head after pronouncing that I was now a Deacon in God’s Church, I knew that my life would never be the same.
+I knew that I had been transformed into God’s newest servant and it was the happiest I had ever been in my life.

 Twenty-five years – it hardly seems possible that it has been that long and then it seems like yesterday.
-I can close my eyes and picture the entire day with all the people I loved and still love all around me and my favorite Bishop grinning like the proverbial Cheshire cat and I know that we both became new creatures on that day.
+I can close my eyes and picture the entire day with all the people I loved and still love all around me.
+And there was my favorite Bishop grinning like the proverbial Cheshire cat.
+At that moment, I knew that we both had became new creatures.
 What a blast!